py60800/tunedb/README.md

 ## Installation

-An executable version is available in the bin subdirectory.
+An executable version for Debian is provided

-From the source:
+Or build from the sources :

 Using go (version > 1.23.5) with CGO enabled